-We record our investment in Euromar, our joint venture with Eton Park and Rhône, using the equity method of accounting.
-Despite the fact that we are a minority partner (we own 14.286%) in the joint venture, we are considered to have significant influence in the operations and management of Euromar.
-According to the Equity Method, we record our share of income or loss of Euromar in our "Consolidated statement of operations" and we record the carrying value of our investment as a non-current asset in our Consolidated balance sheet.
+We record our investment in Euromar, our joint venture with Eton Park and Rhone, using the equity method of accounting.
+Despite the fact that we are a minority partner (we own 14.286%) in the Joint Venture, we are considered to have significant influence in the operations and management of Euromar as we manage the daily operations of the vessels, perform the daily management of the Joint Venture, provide recommendations for chartering and investment decisions, have the right to appoint two members to a six member board of managers and have veto rights on investment decisions.
+According to the equity method, we record our share of income or loss of Euromar in our "Consolidated statement of operations" and we record the carrying value of our investment as a non-current asset on our Consolidated balance sheet.

-For the years ended December 31, 2010, 2011 and 2012, we recorded a loss of \$0.54 million, \$2,415 and \$1.22 million, respectively, As of December 31, 2012, our \$18.75 million investment in the joint venture was recorded as a non-current asset of \$16.99 million reflecting the loss recorded during 2010, 2011 and 2012.
-As of December 31, 2011, our investment of \$15.00 million was recorded as a non-current asset of \$14.46 million reflecting the loss recorded during 2010 and 2011; and as of December 31, 2010, our investment of \$15.00 million was recorded as a non-current asset of \$14.46 million reflecting the loss recorded during 2010.
+For the years ended December 31, 2011, 2012 and 2013, we recorded a loss of \$2.415 million, \$1.22 and \$2.02 million, respectively being our share of the equity pick up.
+As of December 31, 2013, our \$25.0 million investment in the Joint Venture was recorded as a non-current asset of \$21.22 million reflecting the accumulated losses recorded to December 31, 2013.
 We did not record any impairment against our investment in Euromar because the impairment test performed by Euromar indicated that the carrying values of its vessels are recoverable.
-We are monitoring the assumptions used by Euromar in Euromar in necessary.
+We are monitoring the assumptions used by Euromar for its impairment test and will appropriately adjust the value we carry of our investment in Euromar if necessary.